intel/asynch_mode_nginx/README.md

 ## Intended Audience

-The target audience may be software developers, test and validation engineers, system integrators, end users and consumers for Async Mode Nginx integrated Intel&reg; Quick Assist Technology.
+The target audience may be software developers, test and validation engineers, system integrators, end users and consumers for Asynch Mode for NGINX\* integrated Intel&reg; Quick Assist Technology.

 ## Legal

-Intel&reg; disclaims all express and implied warranties, including without limitation, the implied warranties of merchantability, fitness for a particular purpose, and non-infringement, as well as any warranty arising from course of performance, course of dealing, or usage in trade.
+Intel disclaims all express and implied warranties, including without limitation, the implied warranties of merchantability, fitness for a particular purpose, and non-infringement, as well as any warranty arising from course of performance, course of dealing, or usage in trade.

 This document contains information on products, services and/or processes in development.
 All information provided here is subject to change without notice.
-Contact your Intel&reg; representative to obtain the latest forecast , schedule, specifications and roadmaps.
+Contact your Intel representative to obtain the latest forecast , schedule, specifications and roadmaps.

 The products and services described may contain defects or errors known as